daniel-heater-imprivata/pas-architecture/README.md

 4. **Operational Changes** - Updated within 1 week of deployment changes

 ### Contributing
-This documentation follows standard technical writing practices with:
-- Clear, concise language appropriate for technical audiences
+See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines on:
+- Documentation standards and writing guidelines
-- Consistent terminology and formatting
+- Review processes and quality assurance
-- Comprehensive cross-references between documents
-- Regular accuracy validation against implementation

-## 📞 Contact and Support

-For questions about this architecture documentation:
-- **Architecture Team**: Internal architecture review and validation
-- **Development Team**: Implementation guidance and technical details
-- **Operations Team**: Deployment and configuration support
+- File organization and naming conventions
-- **Compliance Team**: HIPAA and regulatory compliance questions
+- Technical accuracy and compliance requirements

 ---

-*This documentation represents the current state of the PAS system architecture as of the last update.
-For the most current implementation details, please refer to the source code repositories and deployment configurations.*
+*This documentation represents the current state of the PAS system architecture.
+Git version control maintains complete change history and evolution.
+For implementation details, refer to source code repositories and deployment configurations.*